Release tight calves with Myo-Yin Yoga

 The magic really happens when we combine sel-MFR (rolling in this case) with Yin Yoga.
 If you would like to explore this combination, join me for this 30-min Myo-Yin Yoga practice to release tight calves:

 Please be patient and kind to your tissues, listen to your body.
 Do not roll on bones directly, swollen, inflamed or bruised tissues.
+You can reduce the sensation of the balls by placing a blanket over.

 Let me know how this practice felt for you ;-)